Fandekasp/py-coursera-neural/README.md

 risk_.
 Contributors are not responsible for lost assignment points due to bugs, etc.

+# How to use

+First, git clone the project, then

+    $ cd /path/to/py-coursera-neural/hw1
+    $ cp learn_perceptron.py.orig learn_perceptron.py

+Finally, complete the code, and execute it:

+    $ ./learn_perceptron.py

 Forks and pull requests welcome and encouraged!

 Contributors in chronological order